Agastya Mala: Geography

-Agasthya malai is 32 km from Neyyar Dam and 22 km from Bonacaud, near Vithura & Ponmudi.
-The major city and airport nearest to Agastyaarkoodam is Thiruvananthapuram and its Thiruvananthapuram International Airport, around 61 km away.
+Agasthyamala is 32 km from Neyyar Dam and 22 km from Bonacaud, near Vithura & Ponmudi.
+The major city and airport nearest to Agasthyarkoodam is Thiruvananthapuram and its Thiruvananthapuram International Airport, around 61 km away.
 The nearest railway stations are Thiruvananthapuram, Kerala and Ambasamudram, Tirunelveli District, Tamil Nadu.
 The trekking path, nearly 22 km, is from Bonacaud.

-Kalakkad Mundanthurai Tiger Reserve is part of the Agastyaarkoodam range.
+Kalakkad Mundanthurai Tiger Reserve is part of the Agasthyarkoodam range.
 Part of the peak can be seen from the Upper Kodayar region.